7 Stress Relief Techniques for Seniors

 It’s no secret that music affects our mood.
 Music, such as slow, classical compositions, has been shown to slow the heart rate and decrease blood pressure.
 Relaxing music can assist with meditation and sleep as well, having the effect of reducing stress throughout the day.

-You don’t have to have artistic inclinations to benefit from its stress-relieving properties.
-Painting or sculpting is valuable, but so is something as simple as filling in adult coloring books.
+Your senior loved one doesn’t have to have artistic inclinations to benefit from its stress-relieving properties.
+Painting or sculpting is valuable and can challenge and focus the mind in many unique ways.
+But so is something as simple as filling in adult coloring books.
 Engaging in any artistic project helps the mind to focus and clear itself of anxious thoughts.

-Steer clear of too many foods that can add stress.
-Don’t drink coffee excessively, and avoid refined carbohydrates like snack chips, or foods that are high in sugar.
+Help your senior loved one to steer clear of too many foods that can add stress.
+Don’t drink coffee or soda’s excessively, and avoid refined carbohydrates like snack chips, or foods that are high in sugar.
 Some stress-relieving foods you can enjoy include dark chocolate, yogurt, eggs, salmon, almonds, and walnuts.
+These foods help reduce inflammation in the body, and metabolize cortisol.
+Which in turn relaxes the body and mind.

-Laughter is indeed one of the best medicines.
+No matter your age, laughter is indeed one of the best medicines for the mind and body.
 It releases your body’s stress response, enabling you to relax, and it allows you to take in more oxygen-rich air while stimulating the heart, lungs, and muscles.
 If you’re not finding time to laugh every single day, what are you waiting for?

-Getting old may not be easy, but there are several ways you can help yourself or your senior care loved one with stress-relieving activities.
+Getting old may not be easy, but there are several ways you can help yourself or your senior care loved one with stress-relieving activities like these.

 Need In Home Care for Your Love One?